If you've got a heartbeat, then you've likely been exposed to irresponsible marketing:

 2. Consider the consequences of irresponsible marketing.

 Beyond putting your customer base at risk, actions that violate the law will result in your being sued.
 If you call individuals registered in the FTC's Do Not Call Registry, they maybe able to sue you for up to $500 in damages per violation.
 Sent somebody a junk fax?
 They can sue you.
 While it may seem unlikely that you will be sued, think again.
 Again, the Internet is quickly educating consumers that they don't need to get mad, they can get even.
-For example, sites like Suing101.com teach consumers how to sue you for various improper and illegal marketing techniques.
+Many sites teach consumers how to sue companies for various improper and illegal marketing techniques.

 3. Provide accurate information about your products.